Turskyi/ethical_scanner/README.md

 ## Additional information

-When it is time to release the whole system, the process proceeds from the bottom up.
-First the `Entities` component is compiled, tested, and released.
+When it is time to release the system, the process proceeds from the bottom up.
+First the
+`Entities` component is compiled, tested, and released.
 Then the same is done for interactors from the `use_cases`.
-These components are followed by `interface_adapters` ( Presenters, View and ViewModels). `Frameworks & drivers` (`data` and `main`) go last.
-This process is very clear to deal with.
+These components are followed by `interface_adapters` ( Presenters, View and ViewModels).
+(`data` and `main`) go last.
+This process
+is very clear to deal with.
 We know how to build the system because we understand the dependencies between its parts.

 # Usage